Skip to content

 Example: Create a Return Ticket Type

-This example creates a new Return Ticket custom type.
-It includes refund and exchange as items, and a relationship with the order node.
+Create a New Return Ticket Type This example creates a new Return Ticket custom type.
+It includes `refund` and `exchange` as items, and a relationship with the order node.
+1. Define Return in a YAML file.

-newTicketType.yaml
+// newTicketType.yaml

-uri: /registry/actors/ticket/types/return
+uri: /registry/actors/custom/ticket/types/return

 spec: